pthom/northwind_psql/README.md

 #### 5. files & persistence

-Your modifications to the postgres database(s)will be persisted in the `dbdata` local folder, and can be retrieved once you restart `docker compose up`.
+Your modifications to the postgres database(s)will be persisted in the `postgresql_data` docker volume, and can be retrieved once you restart `docker compose up`.

+If you need to delete the database data, run `docker-compose down -v` (the database will then be repopulated from scratch when running `docker-compose up`).

 If you need to upload any files into your db container, just copy and paste them to the `files` local folder.
 They will be available at the `/files` path inside the db container.